aistiak/daily-learn/kubernetes/readme.md

 __external services__ are services that open ways for external access like browser

-__Ingress__ does forwarding . ingress can handles customer domain for application as default access urls are not very practical
+__Ingress__ does forwarding . ingress can handle custom domain for application as default access urls are not very practical

 __internal services__ only accessable inside kubernetes network